Siege of Budapest: Soviet delegation

 The second group of emissaries belonged to the 2nd Ukrainian Front and arrived at 11:00 AM in the Kispest sector.
 When the emissaries arrived, the German garrison fired at them.
 The leader of the emissaries, Captain Miklós Steinmetz, appealed for a negotiation, but to no avail.
 He was killed together with his two subordinates when the German fire struck the Soviet car.
+In another account presented by an officer of the Hungarian 12th Reserve Division, Steinmetz's jeep, waving a white flag, drove into an antitank mine laid out on Üllői road.
+The mines had been laid out on the cobblestone in a chessboard pattern, and the driver attempted to snake through them in walking speed.
+The jeep hit a mine and both occupants were killed, neither side fired a shot.
+The accuracy of this account is disputed, but Steinmetz failed to reach German lines.
+Steinmetz may have also been killed by small arms fire or an anti-tank gun as his jeep approached Axis positions.
+The historian Ungváry concludes that neither Steinmetz nor Ostapenko were deliberately killed.